It feels like finding a job is harder than ever these days. But why?

 Keep the script short but sweet.
 Don’t expect the employer to go through a 15-minute video of you giving a monologue the way they would go through a 15-minute discussion in an interview.
 Highlight what the company needs to know and what you can show best through video.

 It’s also key to do some research on the company you’re applying for to know how you’re going to craft the video.
 How casual or formal you’re going to be, the focus of what you’ll discuss in your script will be based on what you know about the company.

 Modern smartphone cameras can be used as your recording device given that you’re not shooting it hand-held.
 Make sure the camera is stable, and that the framing and lighting are flattering on you as you want to leave the best impression possible.

 Make sure the room you are recording in is quiet.
 If needed, you can have a secondary audio recording device on you to get better recording quality or you can record an audio dub to overlay onto the video.
-Do test shoots and listen back to see if the camera can pick up your voice clearly.
+Do test shots and listen back to see if the camera can pick up your voice.

-On the topic of presentation, also make sure you’re dressed appropriately for the video.
-Put on your best button down or business attire and make sure it’s not creased or soiled.
+On the topic of presentation, also make sure you’ve dressed appropriately for the video.
+Put on your best buttondown or business attire and make sure it’s not creased or soiled.
 You may not necessarily need a tie, but when in doubt, it’s better to be overdressed than underdressed.

 If you’re going to reshoot some parts and edit it into the video after, make sure you keep a sense of continuity so as not to distract the viewer.
 Wear the same clothes and shoot under the same conditions as much as possible.
-If this can’t be done, you’ll have to make the choice of doing a whole reshoot or leaving the part out.
+If this can’t be done, you’ll have to choose between doing a whole reshoot or leaving the part out.

 When discussing things like graphs, products, or places editing can also be used to add visual aids that can help the viewer quickly grasp what you’re talking about.
 Note that visual aids should be used to supplement what you’re saying rather than distract people from it.